Big Sky Biggie

 Average Finish Time: between 3.5 and 4 hours (Fastest is sub 3 hours / Slowest is 6 hours)

-The 30 mile course is similar to the 2022 course, but with one spectacular update!
-We have added an entirely new section in the Spanish Peaks neighborhood between the bottom of Mountain to Meadow and Fishcamp.
-Our 2023 course includes a brand new Mountain to Meadow track, Fish Camp, and the same finish into town via First Yellow Mule -> Ralph’s -> Uplands -> Hummocks.
+The 30 mile course is the same as the 2023 course.
+You’ll get to ride the newer section in the Spanish Peaks neighborhood between the bottom of Mountain to Meadow and Fishcamp.
+Our course also includes the newer Mountain to Meadow track, Fish Camp, and the same finish into town via First Yellow Mule -> Ralph’s -> Uplands -> Hummocks.

 15 Mile Course